New California laws will change who can become a police officer - NewsBreak

 New California laws will change who can become a police officer

 SACRAMENTO, Calif.
-(KTXL/KGET) — In just a matter of days, several new state laws will take effect, and some of them will change police practices.
+(KTXL) — In just a matter of days, several new state laws will take effect, and some of them will change police practices.

 In the new year, badly behaving officers will be prohibited from transferring to other law enforcement agencies.
 The law allows the state agency that certifies police officers to strip them of their badges for misconduct, including wrongful killing, perjury and sexual assault.